Back

 Time to find connectorCore UX promise.
 Measure from feature open to connector identified<2 min

 Premium conversion lift (gate)Revenue impact.
-Pathfinder is the primary freemium gate trigger+1.5pp
+Smart Intro is the primary freemium gate trigger+1.5pp

 Connector fatigue rateHealth metric.
 High throttle rate = algorithm sending too many same-connector requests<1% throttled/week